 Hidden Lives Revealed.
-A virtual archive - children in care 1882 - 1918 * Image of handwritten text
+A virtual archive - children in care 1881-1981 * Image of handwritten text

 Links

-This is a selection of links to other web pages that deal with some of the topics touched on within this web site.
+This is a selection of links to other web pages that deal with some of the topics touched on within this website.

-Childhood in the 19th Century | Children's Homes, Institutions etc. | Poverty in Victorian Britain | General
+Childhood in the 19th century | Children's Homes, Institutions etc. | Poverty in Victorian Britain | General

-Childhood in the 19th Century
+Childhood in the 19th century

 Children in Victorian Britain

-Learning packages, including games and worksheets, on the BBC Schools web site looking at work, play and school in the lives of Victorian children.
+Learning packages, including games and worksheets, on the BBC Schools website looking at work, play and school in the lives of Victorian children.

 Victorian Toys and Games

-A page from the Newtonabbey Online web site giving descriptions of how various Victorian toys were used and how games were played.
+A page from the Newtonabbey Online website giving descriptions of how various Victorian toys were used and how games were played.
 Resources boxes containing the toys can be borrowed from the Newtonabbey Museum and Heritage Service by schools and community groups in the area.

 The Ragged School Museum

-The Ragged School Museum is in East London, in the buildings which were previously used by Dr Barnardo to house the largest ragged school in London.
+The Ragged School Museum is in East London, in the buildings which were previously used by Dr Barnardo to house the largest Ragged School in London.
 It provides visitors with the experience of how Victorian children were taught, and with information about life in the East End in Victorian times.

-The web site provides information on current exhibitions, activities and publications.
+The website provides information on current exhibitions, activities and publications.

 Return to the top of this page

-Children's Homes, Institutions etc. etc.
+Children's Homes, Institutions etc.

 Rossbret UK Institutions

 Provides information on a wide range of institutions set up to help children, the poor and the ill.
-Includes information on Workhouses, Orphanages, Industrial Schools, Prisons, Asylums, etc. Provides overviews of the Poor Laws, Industrial Schools acts, and similar legislation.
+Includes information on Workhouses, Orphanages, Industrial Schools, Prisons, Asylums, etc. Provides overviews of the Poor Laws, Industrial Schools Acts, and similar legislation.

 Return to the top of this page